Doctor of Education (EdD International) *

 International and EU applicants are required to have a minimum overall IELTS (Academic) score of 7.0 (or approved equivalent*).

 *The University accepts a large number of UK and international qualifications in place of IELTS.
-To find details of acceptable tests and the required grades please visit English Language requirements.
+To find details of acceptable tests and the required grades please visit English language requirements.

 If you meet the academic requirements but require additional support to take your language skills to the required level, you may be able to attend one of our pre-sessional English courses.
 Students who successfully complete the pre-sessional course can progress onto their chosen degree course without retaking an IELTS or equivalent.